RaymondRJones/Poker-Variance-WebApp/README.md

-I used React and Heroku to deploy this.
+I used React and Cloudflare to deploy this.
 It's just a simple calculator with some buttons for user interaction.

 ## Purpose of Project
 I was inspired by this site https://www.primedope.com/poker-variance-calculator/, but I was disappointed because the site simply simulates a variety of outcomes.
 Basically, it's limited for analyzing the past.